Note: Not at the old Poker1 site. A version of this entry was first published (2005) in Poker Player newspaper.

 Four years ago I delivered a lecture explaining it.
 I called it “The mistake of monitoring bluffs.”
 I’d like to share it with you today.

 Rick kept a poker notebook.
 So, one day many years ago when we were drinking coffee and having a philosophical argument about bluffing, he pulled it from his pocket to prove his case.
-You see, I had contented that the right way to beat those way-too-loose poker games in Gardena, California was to hardly bluff at all.
+You see, I had contended that the right way to beat those way-too-loose poker games in Gardena, California was to hardly bluff at all.

 Sure, you could bluff once in a while, but you had to be certain that the situation ran contrary to the loose flow of the game – that both the particular opponent and the way the cards were playing out made a bluff reasonable.
 Most of the time this was not the case, I argued, because players in Gardena would call anybody who was breathing.
 Bluffs were mostly futile exercises in ego enhancement.